shuttle-hq/shuttle-examples/poem/todo-postgres/README.md

 This app uses the `shuttle service` attribute and `sqlx` to build a database and define its CRUD operations.

 # Run it
+We can start our application using the shuttle CLI.
 Run it locally: `cargo shuttle run`
 Curl it test: `curl localhost:8000/hello`